 Civil engineers have traditionally applied scientific and engineering knowledge to the task of providing the built environment, from its conception and planning to its design, construction, maintenance, and rehabilitation.
-Examples include buildings, bridges, roads, railways, dams, and facilities for water supply and treatment, and waste disposal.
-With the ageing and deterioration of an already vast infrastructure, its maintenance and rehabilitation has become an increasingly important role of the civil engineering profession.
+Examples include buildings; bridges; roads; railways; dams; facilities for water supply and treatment; and waste disposal.
+With the aging and deterioration of an already vast infrastructure, its maintenance and rehabilitation has become an increasingly important role of the civil engineering profession.
 Also, with worldwide concern about the detrimental impact of human activities on the environment, civil engineers are now in the forefront of developing and providing the means for both prevention and remediation of many aspects of environmental pollution.

 Students who wish to extend their knowledge in certain areas beyond the range that the program complementary courses allow can also take a minor.
-Minors are available in fields such as Arts, Economics, Management, Environmental Engineering, Construction Engineering and Management, and others.
+Minors are available in fields such as Arts; Economics; Management; Environmental Engineering; Construction Engineering and Management; and others.
 These require additional credits to be taken from a specified list of topics relating to the chosen field.
 Further information on the various minors may be found in Minor Programs.
-Details of how minors can be accommodated within the Civil Engineering program will be made available at the time of preregistration counselling.
+Details on how minors can be accommodated within the Civil Engineering program will be made available during preregistration counselling.

 Guidance on the sequence in which required core courses should be taken is provided for students in the form of a sample program which covers the entire period of study.
 The technical complementary courses selected, usually in the last two terms of the program, will depend upon the student's interests.
 All students must meet with their adviser each term to confirm the courses for which they are registered.